logicalclocks/logicalclocks.github.io/docs/admin/oauth2/create-client.md

 ### Step 2: Add Group mappings

-Optionally you can add a group mapping from your identity provider to hopsworks groups, by clicking on your name in the top right corner of the navigation bar and choosing *Cluster Settings* from the dropdown menu.
+Optionally you can add a group mapping from your identity provider to Hopsworks groups, by clicking on your name in the top right corner of the navigation bar and choosing *Cluster Settings* from the dropdown menu.
 In the *Cluster Settings* _Configuration_ tab search for _oauth\_group\_mapping_ and click on the edit button.